martiabr/putti-plotter-plot/ideas.md

 - Single line plot
   - Multi color random walk
 - Play with new shapes feature
+- Write code for shading shapes.
+Combined with occult and multiple layers this could create cool effect of random shapes on top of eachother.
+Would also be cool in black.

 ### TODO:
 - librarify iso